 Cutting to the Chase — You CAN learn any rhythmic pattern by it's standard music notation and the counting pattern used to recreate the sound of the pattern.
 What this does is allows you a method to accurately reproduce any pattern on demand — no need to resort to hearing it first.
 You hear it first with you inner ear and you hands are trained enough to reproduce it on demand.
 Eyes -> Ear -> Hands.

 For years, early in my development I had several teachers that tried to teach me the quarter note triple rhythmic pattern by rote.
 I'd get it in the lesson and 20 minutes after the lesson - at home I wouldn't be able to duplicate what I had learned in the lesson.
 No fault of the teacher, they just didn't have a system for effectively teaching rhythm and give their students the ability to accurately reproduce any rhythmic pattern on their own without needing a teacher or coach or to even have to hear it first.

-Then finally studying with Chuck Anderson the creator of the *Modular Phonetic Rhythm System* I now use.
+Then finally studying with Chuck Anderson, the creator of the Modular Phonetic Rhythm System I now use.
 In 30 seconds I could play the quarter note triplet and more importantly reproduce it myself — on-demand when needed.
 Plus even teach it to others.
 It's all based on learning any rhythmic pattern by knowing how it relates to the beat and the subdivision of the beat.
 It's actually that simple.
 The hard part is getting the hands and fingers to get with the show.

 I guarantee, that by using this system – you will have success.

-Download the lesson's PDF file for the latest, complete and most up-to-date version of the lesson.
+Download this lesson's PDF file for the latest, complete, and most up-to-date version of the lesson.
 As well as additional information not presented on-line.

 Members and Active Students need to sign-in to download this lesson's PDF for the complete lesson.

 One of the first skills a ukulele player learns is the art and craft of strumming – playing rhythm.
 This refers to an accompaniment technique suitable for the singer, singer/songwriter or someone who plays a support role for another instrument.